Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \        </pre>

-  <p>We create a variable called “verification” which stores a run time user
+  <p>Next we create a variable called “verification” which stores a run time
-  input.
+  user input.
 This allows our program to pause.
 During this pause we check our emails for the verification code, paste it into the terminal and hit enter.
 Be sure not to include any spaces after the code or else the program will crash.
   Once we hit enter our program continues from where it left off.
 At this point it finds the input field for the verification code.
 Using “.send_keys” we send the new “verification” variable to the input field before using “.click()” to verify the code.</p>